LimeWire was a peer-to-peer file-sharing program that allowed its users to download and upload music in the form of MP3 and other file formats.

-Later, in July, LimeWire made some negative headlines again – this time not over copyrighted music, though.
+Later, in July, LimeWire entered the news cycle once again – this time not over copyrighted music, though.
 The personal data of Supreme Court Justice Stephen Breyer was stolen from his computer and made available for download on LimeWire.

 Subsequent reports and TV documentaries revealed other sensitive information that was being shared on LimeWire.
 For instance, more than 150,000 tax returns and almost 626,000 credit reports were uploaded on its network for download.

-Mark Gorton, who by that time had become a chairman (while George Searle led the company as CEO from 2007 onwards), even sent a letter to congress, assuring that LimeWire would add certain features to prevent the sharing of sensitive data.
-For instance, it prohibited users from files such as .doc, .pdf, or .rtf.
+Mark Gorton, who by that time had become the firm’s chairman (while George Searle led the company as CEO from 2007 onwards), even sent a letter to congress, assuring that LimeWire would add certain features to prevent the sharing of sensitive data.
+For instance, it prohibited the sharing of file types such as .doc, .pdf, or .rtf.

 Meanwhile, LimeWire continued to focus on expanding its legitimate store offering.
 In August 2008, it cut a deal with The Orchard, a large digital distributor for independent artists and small labels, to add another one million song titles to its store.

 Unfortunately, not everyone was liking its efforts.
 In July 2009, LimeWire employees allegedly got into a bar fight with representatives from the music label Dovecote Records.